Creating a trigger for Yandex Message Queue

 - Under Function settings:

-- Select the function for the trigger to call.
+- Select the function for the trigger to invoke.

 - Specify the function version tag.

-- Specify the service account to be used to call the function.
+- Specify the service account to be used to invoke the function.

 - Click Create trigger.